danielcashion/Clublacrosse-Scrape/readme.md

 We will also want to get the results from the games, which is more of an hourly scrape if the given event is that day.

+## ScrapyingHub.com
 We would like to employ scrapingweb or crawlera so that we can log into a site and view status, change parameters, etc.

+Our organization has an account on scrapinghub.com.
+This is where the spider needs to reside.